Wabbakienph/CS2_gh/MazeSolver/README.md

 - While adding new open spaces , the program constantly keeps track of **visited** locations and visually update them on the GUI by marking **$\large{\color{darkgray}{\textsf{DARK GRAY}}}$**:
 <img src="visited.png" width="300" height="300">
 - A new 2D array is utilized to keep track of the parent of one or more locations (at intersections the neighboring locations all have the current location as the parent loc).
 - Finally, when the solvability of the maze (can we find an unobstructed way throught to the goal or not using the agenda) is confirmed, **a solution path of the maze is constructed** through backtracking from the goal (the currLoc right now) to its parent location to the parent location of that location all the way to the start.
-Each parent location is added to the start of the path - so the end result is list of Maze Grid Locations from start to goal - and marked **$\large{\color{gold}{\textsf{YELLOW}}}$**
+Each parent location is added to the start of the path - so the end result is list of Maze Grid Locations from start to goal - and marked **$\huge{\color{yellow}{\textsf{YELLOW}}}$**.
 Obviously, there are certain difference in the final paths using a QueueAgenda vs a StackAgenda:

 | QueueAgenda | StackAgenda |
 |----------|--------|